 The activities above are intended to be repeated on an annual basis, throughout the life of this Plan.
+Many of these activities may be combined with the activities undertaken for monitoring and evaluating the Cardinal Community Improvement Plan.

 6.0 Implementation